Reuh/anselme/ideas.md

 ---

-Redesign the Node hierarchy to avoid cycles.

----

 Standard library.

 * Text manipulation would make sense, but that would require a full UTF-8/Unicode support library like https://github.com/starwing/luautf8.